 There are many different disabilities, and no two people with the same disability will have the same experience.
 The NDIS provides services and support to individuals with disabilities however you must meet the requirements first.
-Read to find out whether you are eligible.

 If you are already receiving disability support services, you do not need to apply for the NDIS.
 As soon as the NDIS becomes available in your area, the NDIA will contact you.

 If you do not currently receive disability supports but wish to join the scheme, you will need to contact the NDIS on 1800 800 110 and request an Access Request Form.

 As part of the access request process, you will: